MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_DEMO.md

 37. In the **BootstrapExample - Microsoft Visual Studio** window, on the **FILE** menu, click **Exit**.

-# Lesson 2: Lesson 2: Using Task Runners
+# Lesson 2: Using Task Runners

 ### Demonstration: How to Use gulp to Compile SASS File to CSS